 Registration begins May 14, 2018, for the Rochester Area Jaycees’ “Safety Town” program, which teaches pre-kindergartners various aspects of life safety.
 In its 40th year of operation, this summer program seeks to reduce childhood injury by introducing four-, five- and six-year-old children to basic safety concepts through the use of interactive experiences.
 Registrations will be accepted until all available slots are filled.

 “Safety Town” is set up to resemble a small-scale “town” with portable buildings, sidewalks, roads, and street signs.
 The appealing “Safety Town” learning environment is used as a practice area for several of the safety lessons.
 Each session lasts two weeks, running Monday through Thursday.
 There are both a.m. and p.m. classes with the morning class from 9:00 am to 11:30 am and the afternoon class from 12:30 pm to 3:00 pm.
-All lessons and activities relate to a specific topic each day such as Traffic and Pedestrian Safety, Fire Safety, Personal Safety, and Home Safety with special visits from the Sheriff, Police, and Louie the Lightning Bug.
-On the last day of class parents are invited to attend the “Safety Town” graduation ceremony, at which each child will receive a certificate and “Safety Town” t-shirt.
+All lessons and activities relate to a specific topic each day such as Traffic and Pedestrian Safety, Fire Safety, Personal Safety, and Home Safety with special visits from the Sheriff, and Police.
+On the last day of class, parents are invited to attend the “Safety Town” graduation ceremony, at which each child will receive a certificate and “Safety Town” t-shirt.

 For more information or to register, call the Rochester Community Schools Enrichment Office at (248) 726-3165 or visit their office at the Rochester Community Schools Administration Center, 501 West University in downtown Rochester.
 Residents and non-residents of Rochester that meet the age guidelines are eligible to register for the “Safety Town” program.